Reduced Groebner Bases With Double Exponential Cardinality: Preliminaries

 \begin{example} Consider the set $F=\set{f_1,f_2}\subseteq \Z_2[x,y]$ where $f_1=xy+1$ and $f_2=x^2+y$.
 Let $f=x^3y+x$ and $g=x+y$, then $f+g=x^3y+y=x^2f_1+f_2$.
 Hence we have $g\in \idealRes_F(\ffun)$. \end{example}

-We now introduce an order $\mordering$ over the monomials $ X^\oplus$ and also extend it over $ \polynomials$.
-This will be crucial to characterise the ideal generated by the head terms of the reduced Gr\"obner basis of a given set of polynomials.
+We now introduce an ordering $\mordering$ over the monomials $ X^\oplus$ and also extend it over $ \polynomials$.
+This will be crucial to characterize the ideal generated by the head terms of the reduced Gr\"obner basis of a given set of polynomials.